Unit 6 Short Questions

 ethics

-Honesty in
+· Honesty in business dealings

-with fairly, doing the right thing in all situations regardless of profit.
+Treating all people they come into contact with fairly, doing the right thing in all situations regardless of profit.

-develop a code of ethics
+· Business should develop a code of ethics

-situations.
+A guide that sets out behaviour in situations.
 It tells the correct way to behave and the correct thing to do.

 2005